nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 # JAVASCRIPT-REGEX-Regular-Expressions
 ## **What Are Regular Expressions (REGEX)?**
 - 2 ways to create regular expresions
-    1. literal notation using slashes '/pattern/'
+    1. literal notation use a regex wrapper, slashes for start and end
+               - '/pattern/'
     2. RegExp constructor new RegExp('pattern')

 ## **1. How to Write REGEX expresions PATTERN